 Another good tactic is to comb the beard on a regular basis.
 Combing not only prevents tangling and matting, but it can remove any unwanted debris that gets caught between the hairs.

 It doesn’t even hurt to keep the beard trimmed, because an excessive amount of hairs can cause issues.
-There are a number of electric beard trimmers that will be suitable for shaving your beards.
+There are a number of good electric beard trimmers that will be suitable for trimming your beards.

 A lot of men find that when they finally get their beard grown out it just doesn’t look like they thought.